 7 TIPS TO IMPROVE YOUR CHILD'S SLEEP

-I often get people asking me what the ‘secret’ is to getting a baby to sleep through the night.
-Of course, there is no ONE secret.
+I often get people asking me what the ‘secret’ is to getting a baby to sleep longer during the night.
+Of course, there is no ONE secret there is no secret.
 Teaching a child healthy sleep habits is a combination of lots of different things.
 But that doesn’t mean that there aren’t some shortcuts, either!

-With that in mind, today I’d like to share with you 7 different shortcuts you can start trying over the next few nights to get your child sleeping better...
+With that in mind, I’d like to share with you 7 different sleep tips you can start trying over the next few nights to get your child sleeping better...

 Let’s get right to it:

-One of the BIGGEST enemies of sleep and especially for babies and toddlers and is overtiredness and many parents are surprised to learn just how soon their children get overtired!
+One of the BIGGEST enemies of sleep and especially for babies and toddlers is over-tiredness and many parents are surprised to learn just how soon their children get overtired!

 Here’s a quick guide to how long your child should be awake between naps during the day:

 Newborns (0-12 weeks): 45 - 60 minutes of awake time